larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

  Internet standards process (...)

 An up-to-date detailed public asset register is a key requirement to fulfill this purpose.

-While the Trust website contains an asset register {{ASSETS}}, the information presented there is not detailed and likely out-of-date.
+While the Trust website contains an asset register {{AREG}}, the information presented there is not detailed and likely out-of-date.

-For example, "IETF contributions" is one type of asset mentioned without further detail such as whether a copyright was granted for contributions predating {{?RFC5378}}.
+At the time of writing, for example, "IETF contributions" is one type of asset mentioned without further detail such as whether a copyright was granted for contributions predating {{?RFC5378}}.
 Another example is that no "licenses to others" are being shown after 2015.
 A third is that the IRTF logo is missing from {{TAL}}, for which the Trust was given the copyright in 2012.

 In order to fulfill its purpose, the IETF community expects the Trust to maintain an up-to-date detailed public record on the assets it